Google rolls out earthquake detection and new in-car features for Android

-Soon, Android devices will be able to detect earthquakes as they’re happening, thanks to a partnership between Google, the U.S. Geological Survey’s (USGS) ShakeAlert, and academics at the University of California, Berkeley and Caltech.
+Android devices will soon be able to detect earthquakes as they’re happening, thanks to a partnership between Google, the U.S. Geological Survey’s (USGS) ShakeAlert, and academics at the University of California, Berkeley and California Institute of Technology (Caltech).
 It’s one of several features heading to Google’s mobile OS today and in the coming weeks, along with updates to Android for cars and a Bedtime mode that reminds users when it’s time to sleep.

 Earthquake detection

 An estimated 3 billion people live with the threat of earthquakes globally.
 According to the USGS, in California there’s a 94% chance that an earthquake will not be just a foreshock.
-Yet only a few countries — like Mexico, Japan, Turkey, Romania, China, Italy, the U.S., and Taiwan — have an Earthquake Early Warning System (EEW), in part because such systems can cost upwards of $1 billion.
+Yet only a few countries — like Mexico, Japan, Turkey, Romania, China, Italy, the U.S., and Taiwan — have an earthquake early warning system (EEW), in part because they can cost upwards of $1 billion.

 Google says it collaborated with the USGS and the California Governor’s Office of Emergency Services to send earthquake alerts powered by ShakeAlert to devices running Android 5.0 or newer.
-ShakeAlert, which draws on signals from over 700 seismometers across California by USGS; Cal OES; University of California, Berkeley; California Institute of Technology; the California Department of Water Resources; and over 60 other partners, identifies earthquakes and calculates the likely intensity by detecting the first energy radiating from the epicenter.
+ShakeAlert draws on signals from over 700 seismometers across California through USGS; Cal OES; the University of California, Berkeley; Caltech; the California Department of Water Resources; and over 60 other partners.
+This allows the system to identify earthquakes and calculate their likely intensity by detecting the first energy radiating from the epicenter.
 Studies in Washington, Oregon, and California show the warning times range from seconds to tens of seconds.

-The USGS began testing ShakeAlert notifications in California last October through the FCC’s Wireless Emergency Alert system (WEA) and smartphone apps.
-The plan is to expand it to Oregon and Washington in the future, but in the meantime, Google is committing to bringing alerts to more states and countries through what it’s calling the Android Earthquake Alerts System.
-Google says it developed this new service, which detects the first wave (the P-wave) of an earthquake using accelerometers in devices like smartphones, with researchers including Richard Allen, director of the Berkeley Seismological Laboratory at the University of California, Berkeley; Qingkai Kong; and Lucy Jones, a research associate at the Seismological Laboratory at Caltech.
+The USGS began testing ShakeAlert notifications in California last October through the FCC’s Wireless Emergency Alert system (WEA) and smartphone apps, with a plan to expand it to Oregon and Washington.
+In the meantime, Google is committing to bringing alerts to more states and countries through what it’s calling the Android Earthquake Alerts System.
+Google says it developed this new service, which detects the first wave (the P-wave) of an earthquake using accelerometers in devices like smartphones, by working with researchers including Richard Allen, director of the Berkeley Seismological Laboratory at the University of California, Berkeley; Google scholar Qingkai Kong; and Lucy Jones, a research associate at the Seismological Laboratory at Caltech.

-If a device contributing to the Android Earthquake Alerts System detects something that might be an earthquake, it sends a signal to a central detection server along with a coarse location of where the shaking started, according to Google.
+If a device contributing to the Android Earthquake Alerts System detects something that might be an earthquake, it sends a signal to a central detection server, along with a coarse location of where the shaking started, according to Google.
 The server then combines information from multiple phones to determine whether an earthquake is occurring.
-Google says it will use the technology to share a view of impacted areas on Google Search and relevant results for local areas along with resources on what to do, which users will see when they look up “earthquake” or “earthquake near me.”
+Google says it will use the technology to share a view of impacted areas on Google Search and will include relevant results for local areas, along with resources on what to do.
+Users will see the information when they look up “earthquake” or “earthquake near me.”

 Emergency Location Service (ELS) and Bedtime mode

-Google announced support for Advanced Mobile Location (AML) back in 2016, which it formally implemented as the Android Emergency Location Service (ELS) that same year.
+Google announced support for Advanced Mobile Location (AML) in 2016, and formally implemented it as the Android Emergency Location Service (ELS) that same year.
 (AML passes assisted GPS or Wi-Fi-based location data to emergency call centers called public-safety answering points.)
 After rolling out a way to silently provide information to operators and inking a partnership with technology company RapidSOS, which works to improve U.S.-based emergency centers’ location technologies, Google says ELS is now available to over 800 million people across 29 countries.

-Soon when a user dials an emergency number wherever ELS is available, devices running Android 4.1 or newer with Google Play Services installed will share their default language setting.
-Google says this will allow emergency operators to find the appropriate translator sooner.
+When a user dials an emergency number wherever ELS is available, devices running Android 4.1 or newer with Google Play Services installed will soon be able to share their default language setting.
+Google says this will allow emergency operators to find the appropriate translator more quickly.

 Bedtime mode

 In June, Google unveiled Bedtime mode, formerly known as Wind Down in Digital Wellbeing, which previously lived in a dedicated settings menu and a tile within the Quick Settings panel.
-Bedtime mode is now built into the clock app for Android 6.0 and newer, such that users with Digital Wellbeing-compatible devices like the Pixel 4 and 4 XL will see it both in the menus and the app.
+Bedtime mode is now built into the clock app for Android 6.0 and newer so users with Digital Wellbeing-compatible devices like the Pixel 4 and 4 XL will see it in the menus and the app.

 As before, Bedtime mode flips on Do Not Disturb to silence calls, texts, and notifications.
 Grayscale fades the colors on phones to black and white while optionally playing sounds from Calm, Spotify, YouTube Music, and more.